Maria Theresa of Austria, Queen of Sardinia: Early life

-Maria Teresa Francesca Giuseppina Giovanna Benedetta was a member of the Tuscan branch of the House of Habsburg-Lorraine, and an Archduchess of Austria and Princess of Bohemia, Hungary and Tuscany by birth.
+Maria Theresia Franziska Josefa Johanna Benedikte was a member of the Tuscan branch of the House of Habsburg-Lorraine, and an Archduchess of Austria and Princess of Bohemia, Hungary and Tuscany by birth.
 She was born in Vienna during the exile of her parents and their many children, due to Napoleon Bonaparte's invasion of Tuscany.
 Her father was Ferdinand III, Grand Duke of Tuscany and her mother was Princess Luisa of Naples and Sicily, who died giving birth to a stillborn son one year after Maria Theresa's birth.

 In 1805, Ferdinand III was made Elector of the Electorate of Salzburg, and the family moved to Würzburg.